-Discover the Arctic Circle
+The Nordic Arctic Circle

 Holidays to the Arctic Circle area get more and more popular and it is quite understandable why.

-In the warmest month, you will find some regions covered by tundra, with little grass areas, shrubs, mosses and herbs.
+In the warmest month, some regions are covered by tundra, with little grass areas, shrubs, mosses and herbs.

 Silence - fresh air - no stress

-Through the many exciting activities like hiking, dog sledging, snowmobiling or skiing, you can explore the pureness, silence, the seasonally special lights and not to forget fascinating local culture, where people know how to live in harmony with nature.
+Through the many exciting activities like hiking, dog sledging, snowmobiling or skiing, you can explore the pureness, silence, the Northern lights and not forget the fascinating local culture, where people know how to live in harmony with nature.

-There are numerous Arctic Circle holidays to explore in the Nordic countries.
-Three of the most famous and most popular Arctic destination have to be Kiruna (Sweden), Tromsø (Norway) and Rovaniemi.
+There are so many Arctic Circle holidays to explore in the Nordic countries.
+Three of the most famous and most popular Arctic destinations have to be Kiruna (Sweden), Tromsø (Norway) and Rovaniemi.

 Northern Lights experiences for life

-The Midnight Sun 24 hours a day
+The Midnight Sun - 24 hours a day

-Above the Arctic Circle, during the summer between May and July, you will find another natural phenomenon, called the Midnight Sun or "the white nights".
+Above the Arctic Circle, during the summer between May and July, you will find another natural phenomenon called the Midnight Sun or "the white nights".
 This season also attracts many tourists.

 It means the sun officially stays above the horizon for a total of 24 hours.
 Arctic holiday destinations attract all kinds of activities like jet skiing, fishing, horseback riding, swimming, hiking, river cruises, visiting husky and reindeer farms, and a lot more nearly 24 hours a day.
 Pretty much anything you can do during the day, you can do at night.